 Projects like the Mississippi River Trail highlight road bike routes

 in the Delta as part of a 3,000-mile network of bicycle-friendly roads

-that connect 10 states.
+that connect 10 states–perfect if you’re looking for a bike tour that’ll last you a few days.
 An 85-mile portion of the route offers

 cycling-friendly roads and multi-use pathways from West Memphis to